gymreklab/-cse185-spring18-week4/labreport/CSE185_Week4_LabReport.md

 ### RNA-seq analysis
 * Describe the datasets you're working with.
 How many reads were in each RNA-seq experiment?
 What read lengths?
 * Describe and interpret anything flagged by `fastqc`.
 * What alignment method and reference genome were used?
+Include what genome build was used, which is important for enabling other people to reproduce your analysis.
 * Describe how you used kallisto to quantify transcripts.
 What non-default parameters did you use and why?
 * Describe how you used sleuth to identify differentially expressed transcripts.
+What False Discovery Rate (q-value) threshold did you use?

 ### ChIP-seq and other epigenomic analyses
 * Describe the datasets you visualized on IGV.
-Include what genome build was used, which is important for enabling other people to reproduce your analysis.
 * What tools did you use for the multiple sequence alignment and visualization?
 Mention any non-default parameters.
 * What tool and database did you use for motif identification.